everactive/dataservices-sample-client/README.md

 Once the webhook is registered and receiving data, the Grafana application can be used to view the data.
 The Grafana application is available at `http://localhost:4442`, the initial login username / password is admin / admin.

 A default dashboard is included in the Grafana application.
 It will show temperature and humidity readings as they are received.
-If you configured the gateway status webhook subscription as well, you will also see a table with gateway status messages.
+If you configured a gateway status webhook subscription, you will also see a table with gateway status messages.

 ![Screenshot of Grafana Dashboard showing a temperature data graph and a table of gateway status messages.](./images/grafana-screenshot.png)